danielmacuare/JunOS-Sublime-Snippets/README.md

 ## Usage
-Write the keyword in the first columnt and press tab.
-To advance to the next placeholder keep pressing tab.
+Write the keyword in the first column and press tab.
+To advance to the next placeholder press tab.

 Keyword | Meaning
 ------- | -------